vishwasbabu/Fintech-Scraper/README.md

 Open `http://localhost:8000/` in a browser to browse available companies and their files.
 Market data for public tickers is fetched from Yahoo Finance.

 Note: the `push_to_chatgpt` function in `scraper.py` is a placeholder for pushing downloaded files to a custom ChatGPT instance.

+## Troubleshooting

+If you receive HTTP 403 errors when running the scraper, some sites may block requests without a browser-like user agent.
+The tool includes a default `User-Agent` header, but you can edit `USER_AGENT` in `scraper.py` if downloads continue to fail.